 4 minutes, 33 seconds: Spotlight on Scholarship in the Arts

-This competition highlights scholarly research by UGA students about any art form or combination of art forms, including (but not restricted to): visual art, music, theatre, dance, film, literature, media arts, performance art, or arts education.
-The focus of this competition is not on original works of art created by the students.
+This competition highlights scholarly research by UGA students about any art form or combination of art forms, including (but not restricted to): visual art, music, theatre, dance, film, literature, media arts, or performance art.
+The focus is on historical, theoretical, and critical research about art, as opposed to original works of art created by the students.
 This competition provides an opportunity for students to present their research in a clear and accessible way to students, faculty, administrators, and alumni throughout the university.
 Students may present their research in one of two ways:

-Submission Deadline: October 10, 5:00 pm.
-Please click here to enter.
+Submission Deadline: October 2, 5:00 pm.